Medically reviewed by Drugs.com. Last updated on Nov 13, 2021.

 - What, if anything, seems to improve your symptoms?
 For example, is your chest pain less severe when you sit and lean forward?

 - What, if anything, appears to worsen your symptoms?
-For example, are your symptoms worse when you're lying down?
-Are they worse when you're more active?
+For example, are your symptoms worse when you're active or lying down?